 (d) none of the above

 Answer: (c).
-The joins link a student to a specific course and grade, and the filters keep only Korth's courses where the grade is A. A single qualifying row is enough for the student's name to appear, so the query captures anyone with at least one A under Korth, not all of them (see the solved page).
+The joins link a student to a specific course and grade, and the filters keep only Korth's courses where the grade is A. A single qualifying row is enough for the student's name to appear, so the query captures anyone with at least one A under Korth, not all of them (see the full solution).

 Q7.
 With Book(isbn, bname) and Stock(isbn, copies), which join query is certain to produce a superset of the other three?
 (GATE 2018)